megyant/megyant/README.md

 ## Hi, I'm Margarida 👋

 MSc in Developmental and Evolutionary Biology 🪰.
-Love to talk about how complex and interesting life is!
+Love to talk about how complex and interesting all beings are!

 Starting my programming journey as a student of 42Lisboa 😁.
 Always ready to learn!